hexalang/Hexa/docs/reference.md

 	var width Int
 	var height Int

-	// `let` can have only `get`, `var` requires `get` and `set` let area Int {
+	// `let` can have only `get`
-		// Can have multiple backing fields (when there's only one, the setter can be omitted)
-		// They may have a different type than the property (but checked for compatibility if no setter is provided)
-		// Implicitly `private` class-wide, thus accessible via `this.backing` var backing Int = 0
-		// Ultimately private and isolated inside the `{ getters/setters }` block, inaccessible via `this.secret`
-		private var secret Int = 0
+	let area Int {
 		get {
 			// Assumes `return` as if it were `get return { expr }` (not actual syntax)
 			// This makes properties more declarative
 			width * height
 		}
+	}

+	// Writable property with setters, `var` requires `get` and `set` var writable Int {
+		// Can have multiple backing fields (when there's only one, the setter can be omitted)
+		// They may have a different type than the property (but checked for compatibility if no setter is provided)
+		// Implicitly `private` class-wide, thus accessible via `this.backing` var backing Number = 0 // NOTE different type (Number) than the property (Int)

+		// Ultimately private and isolated inside the `{ getters/setters }` block, inaccessible via `this.secret`
+		private var secret Int = 0 // NOTE `private` modifier

-		// An optional setter -> does not return anything set (v) { /* ... */ }
+		// Setter -> does not return anything set (v) {
+			backing = v
+			secret = v
+		}

+		// Due to having two backing fields, requires explicit `get` to resolve the ambiguity get { backing }

 		// Observers
 		willSet(oldValue, newValue) { ... }